cogini/mix_deploy/README.md

 sudo bin/deploy-restart
 ```

+This library generates the scripts with paths and users based on the
+application configuration.
+You can override the variables using environment
-The scripts support configuration using environment vars, e.g. you can set the
-`DESTDIR` environment var and the copy script will add the `DESTDIR` prefix
+vars, e.g. set the `DESTDIR` environment var and the copy script will add the
-when copying files.
-This lets you copy files to a staging directory, tar it up,
+`DESTDIR` prefix when copying files.
+This lets you copy files to a staging
-then extract it on a target machine.
-Similarly, you can override the user accounts
+directory, tar it up, then extract it on a target machine.
+Similarly, you can
-which own the files by specifying `APP_USER`, `APP_GROUP`, and `DEPLOY_USER`.
+override the user accounts which own the files by specifying `APP_USER`,
+`APP_GROUP`, and `DEPLOY_USER`.

 For example: